deadlydog/deadlydog.github.io/_drafts/2023-10-26-Multiple-ways-to-setup-your-CI-CD-pipelines-in-GitHub-Actions.md

   Having a single yaml file that is several hundred or thousands of lines long can be more difficult to maintain and daunting to look at.
 - If you want to deploy to multiple environments, you will need to duplicate the deployment steps for each environment (see the Reusable Workflows section below on how to solve this).
 - The deployment jobs/steps will be skipped for PRs and branch builds, but will still show up in the workflow UI on the GitHub website.
-  This can be confusing to users, as they may not understand why those jobs/steps were skipped.
+  This can be confusing to users, as they may not understand why those jobs/steps were skipped. ([See example](TODO ADD EXAMPLE LINK)).
 - The PR builds and non-main branch builds will show up in the same `single-file--build-and-deploy` workflow runs as the `main` branch builds.
   If there are a lot of PR runs or pushes to branches, they may bury the `main` branch runs, forcing you to go back several pages to find the `main` branch runs to answer questions like, "When was the last time we deployed to production?".
   ![Main branch build buried under PR builds](/assets/Posts/2023-10-26-Multiple-ways-to-setup-your-CI-CD-pipelines-in-GitHub-Actions/main-branch-build-buried-under-pr-builds-in-GitHub-workflow-runs.png)